mattsmallcalves/infotracktask/README.md

 <p>If the targeted website cannot be found in the searching in search engine, it will return "No Results To Display".</p>
 <p>Both successful results would be stored in the database, and would be presented in the table grid below.</p>
 <img src="assets/img/Cookie.png" width="750" />
 <p>Google has a strict access to automatically calling their url, fequent attempt would result to not being able to return any data.
-In that case, the result box would display "Cannot get data due to cookie restriction from Google".</p>
+In that case, the result box would display "Cannot get data due to cookie restriction from Google".
+If his message is shown, please wait for a short period of time before clicking the Submit button.</p>
 <h4>SEO history</h4>
 <p>The history tab could be accessed on the navbar, click Records in the navbar.</p>
 <p>2 sections would be shown in the record page: history graph and history table.</p>